 This way, if you forget your tablet at home one day or don’t have your computer on you, you may access the notes from your phone.
 Plus, you may also check all of your assignments in, their due dates, and a work plan – all of which can be accessed with just one click.

 The purpose of Focus Booster is to take up the bigger tasks and break it down into smaller chunks while also leaving time for breaks.
-It’s known as the “digital Pomodoro timer,” and it works based on the Pomodoro method – one which says for every 25 minutes of work, you need a 5-minute break.
+It’s known as the “digital Pomodoro timer,” and it works based on theo – one which says for every 25 minutes of work, you need a 5-minute break.

 Plus, after 4 Pomodoro cycles, you will also get a 20-minute break for your brain to regain its focus.
 Once the cycle is done, you may return to the task that you have noted into the app.